 As the temperature gets warmer and the days get longer – you may find you have a renewed sense of motivation when it comes to spending time outside.
 If you’re thinking of planning a mountain hike or country ramble- it’s still important to keep up-to-date with the latest travel advice from The government.
 From the 12th of April, you will be allowed to travel around the UK and stay overnight in a hotel, cottage or B&B. UK staycations mean that you can once again enjoy long walks in these long, picturesque beauty spots.

-From frost-covered grass to iced lakes, there is nothing like the breathtaking views of a winter walk.
-What with social distancing, working from home and local lockdowns – long winter walks can help you to become reacquainted with nature.
+From frost-covered grass to iced lakes, there is nothing like the breathtaking views of a springtime walk.
+What with social distancing, working from home and local lockdowns – long spring walks can help you to become reacquainted with nature.
 However, with so many possible trails – it can be difficult to decide where to go.
-To help you decide, we put together our top 5 winter walks.
+To help you decide, we put together our top 5 UK walks.